Divorce in the Tech Industry

 Assessing the actual value of cryptocurrency can be challenging as well.
 Cryptocurrency is not backed by hard assets, and the value of it is known to fluctuate wildly.
 As a result, it is important to determine the most beneficial date and method of valuation prior to any distribution.Consult a Seasoned Divorce Lawyer in Dallas

 There are many emotional and economic facets that must be considered when any couple decides to divorce.
 Divorce in the tech industry can present additional challenges due to uncharted legal issues and uncertainty as to how property should be evaluated and divided.
 The attorneys of the McClure Law group are proficient in handling complicated Dallas divorce cases, and will vigorously pursue a favorable settlement agreement on your behalf.
-Our lawyers are available by appointment at our Collin County office in Plano, and we assist parties in family law matters in Dallas, Garland, Fort Worth, Richardson, Irving, Frisco, McKinney, and Rockwall.
 We also represent people in other cities in Dallas, Grayson, Collin, Tarrant, Denton, and Rockwall Counties.
 You can reach us at 214.692.8200 or via our online form to schedule a meeting.